Faiz-fyy/aircraft-flap-xray-cnn-project/README.md

 ## Conclusion

 This project successfully demonstrates the application of advanced computer vision techniques to safety-critical aviation NDT challenges.
-The evolution from custom CNN failure (50%) to optimized transfer learning success (88.9%) illustrates systematic problem-solving and technical adaptability essential for real-world AI implementation.
+The progression from custom CNN failure (50%) to optimized transfer learning success (88.9%) illustrates systematic problem-solving and technical adaptability essential for real-world AI implementation.

 The work establishes a foundation for computer vision capabilities in aviation MRO digital transformation while maintaining the rigorous safety standards essential to the industry.
+This represents the culmination of systematic skill development in applying data science to aviation safety challenges, progressing from traditional analytics to advanced computer vision implementation.

 ---